hypriot/flash/README.md

 ## occidentalis.txt

-The option `--config` could be used to copy a `occidentalis.txt` into the SD image bef The config file `occidentalis.txt` should look like
+The option `--config` could be used to copy a `occidentalis.txt` into the SD image before it is unplugged.

+Many kudos to [Adafruit's occi](https://github.com/adafruit/Adafruit-Occi) package that handles updating hostname and WiFi settings while booting the Raspberry Pi.

+The config file `occidentalis.txt` should look like

 ```